There are many medications that can be used to treat the effects of traumatic brain injury.

 4. Antispasmodic Medications

-Antispasticity meds can help treat stiff muscles after brain injury.
+Antispasmodic medications can help temporarily relieve stiff muscles after brain injury.

 The most common types of antispasticity drugs for TBI patients are:

 - Tizanidine hydrochloride (Zanaflex).
-Tizanidine is an oral muscle relaxant that is metabolized by the liver.
+Tizanidine is an oral muscle relaxant.
 One dose of 8 mg reduces muscle tone in spasticity patients for several hours.

 - Baclofen.
-Baclofen works by inhibiting nerve signals to the muscles, preventing them from spasming.
+Baclofen works by activating GABA B receptors, which produce a calming effect on the central nervous system.
 It can either be taken orally or delivered intrathecally through a spinal port.

 5. Pain Medications